Headshot Background Ideas, Options and Tips for Photographers

 Colorful backgrounds can also be fun choices for those in creative positions rather than in business.
 All you need is a colorful wall, which you may be able to find along with buildings or fences.
 You could even opt for an urban mural.
 However, make sure that your backdrop choice does not take away from your client.
 It should only accentuate the headshot to create a very strong yet fun look.

-Professional Headshot Backgrounds
+Professional Environments for Headshot Backgrounds

 Finally, you may choose to photograph some individuals in their places of business.
 These environmental portraits display more than the individual’s head and include context as to where they work.
 Be sure to scope out the area before your session to find the best possible background for the headshot.

 Look for areas of the office space with clean, non distracting colors, architecture and decor, such as the image above.

 Choosing the Best Professional Headshot Background for Your Client